-On April 5, 2023, the Governor signed into law Senate Enrolled Act 480 ("S.E.A.
+This action challenges, on a number of constitutional and legal bases, Senate Enrolled Act 480 ("S.E.A.
 480"), which prohibits physicians and other medical practitioners in Indiana from providing certain gender-affirming care to minors, or aiding or abetting the provision of such care.
 See Ind.
-Code § 25-1-22-13(a), (b) (eff.
-July 1, 2023) (defining and prohibiting "gender transition procedures").
-If allowed to take effect, the statute will have a devastating, life-threatening effect on minors' ability to obtain healthcare that is widely recognized as safe, effective, and medically necessary to treat patients' gender dysphoria.
-The plaintiffs in this case are four minors who have been diagnosed with gender dysphoria and who receive (or, in the case of K.C., will begin receiving within days), and wish to continue receiving, gender-affirming care that falls within the statutory definition of "gender transition procedures"; their parents, who have watched their children's ability to continue receiving the only evidence-based care capable of alleviating the devastating symptoms of their gender dysphoria; and a physician and health clinic that provide gender-affirming care and wish to continue doing so.
+Code § 25-1-22-5; 13(a); (b) (defining and prohibiting "gender transition procedures").
+This action is brought by four minors who have been diagnosed with gender dysphoria and who receive, and wish to continue receiving, gender-affirming care that falls within the statutory definition of "gender transition procedures"; their parents, who have watched their children benefit profoundly from their receipt of gender-affirming care and who wish to ensure their children's ability to continue receiving the only evidence-based care capable of alleviating the devastating symptoms of their gender dysphoria; and a physician and health clinic that provide gender-affirming care and wish to continue doing so.
+On June 16, 2023, the Court entered its preliminary injunction enjoining "S.E.A.
+480's prohibition on gender transition procedures, except the prohibition on gender reassignment surgery" and enjoining the statute's prohibition on "aiding or abetting" another physician or practitioner in providing "gender transition procedures to a minor as applied to providing patients with information, making referrals to other medical providers, and providing medical records or other information to medical providers."
+(Dkt.
+68).
+The defendants ("State") have appealed the preliminary injunction and the matter is pending in the Seventh Circuit.
+(No. 23-2366).